pkrumins/node-png/readme.txt

 It pushes an RGB(A) image in `buffer` of width `w` and height `h` to the canvas position (x, y).
 You can push as many buffers to canvas as you want.
-After that you should call `encode` method that will join all the pushed RGB(A) buffers together and return a single PNG.
+After that you should call `encode` method or `encodeSync` method that will join all the pushed RGB(A) buffers together and return a single PNG.

 All the regions that did not get covered will be transparent.